 There are no University Credits associated with this course.

 What is the cancellation policy?

-Once you are accepted onto the course - you will receive full details of our cancellation policy.
+All courses are non-refundable and non-transferable.
 Once payment has been made, it is strongly recommended that all students insure themselves to cover the loss of fees in the event of illness, or accident for which the Academy cannot accept any liability.

 What are the rules and regulations of the Academy?

 By participating in the course you undertake to conform to the General Rules and Regulations of the Academy.

 Students must understand, conform, and adhere to the Academy’s Health and Safety Procedures and Policies.